kreipikc/fastAPI-book-async/README.md

 ## How usage Docker?
 1. Download git and docker to your server
 2. Clone the entire project from the github - `git clone <link>`
+3. Create a ".env" file in the root directory and copy everything from "example.env.txt " and adjust the parameters as needed
-3. Then use docker-compose to run the project - `docker-compose up`
+4. Then use docker-compose to run the project - `docker-compose up`